-The following medications can enhance the drowsiness effect when taken in conjunction with Melatonin:
+The following medications can increase drowsiness when taken in conjunction with melatonin:

 It is not recommended to take Circadin during pregnancy as it has not been determined if this is safe or not.

-Alcohol should be avoided when taking Circadin as it can enhance feelings of drowsiness and dizziness.
+Alcohol should be avoided when taking Circadin as it can increase drowsiness and dizziness.

-Jet lag is something that can't be prevented as travelling to different time zones upsets the natural circadian rhythm of your body.
-However, to ease the feelings of tiredness you can try gradually easing your way into the altered time zone of the destination you are travelling to by going to bed slightly later or setting your alarm earlier than usual.
+Jet lag cannot be prevented as travelling to different time zones upsets your body’s natural circadian rhythm.
+However, to reduce tiredness, you can gradually ease your way into the altered time zone of the destination you are travelling to by going to bed slightly later or setting your alarm earlier than usual.
 Try to move around during your flight if you can to get a bit of exercise, stay hydrated and avoid caffeine and alcohol as these substances will disrupt your sleep.

-Circadin can be taken safely for up to two years.
-However, continued use can lead to side effects including mood disorders and drowsiness.
-The safety of taking Circadin long term is not yet known so it's recommended as a short term solution only.
+Circadin can be taken safely for up to thirteen weeks.
+However, continued use can lead to side effects, including mood disorders and drowsiness.
+The safety of taking Circadin long term is not yet known, so it's recommended as a short term solution only.

 Melatonin is a hormone produced naturally by the body.
-Circadin and melatonin supplements contain a synthetic version of the hormone which is man made and therefore not naturally occuring.
+Circadin and melatonin supplements contain a synthetic version of the hormone and are not naturally occurring.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers